Leading and Learning with Kasey Meredith '22

 ROY: Well, any other thoughts that you have?
 Some things, that, advice that you might have for other cadets who are seeking either rank or to possibly fill your shoes one day?
 What might you say to them in terms of good practices, things they should do?

 MEREDITH: I think that trying for every single opportunity that's given to you at VMI is something that you should do no matter what it is.
 If it's through your ROTC staff, if it's through the ranking system, if it's through any side organizations, you should always sign up for anything that comes through email.
 Your email is just the epitome of trying to find anything you can sign yourself up for a VMI.
-And they's just the difference between VMI and other institutions - is just the amount of opportunity to lead yourself, whether it's leading others or leading yourself.
+And there's just the difference between VMI and other institutions - is just the amount of opportunity to lead yourself, whether it's leading others or leading yourself.
 So, in many different ways, I've pushed myself into physical events that maybe I didn't think I could complete.
 And through the military aspect right now, I'm the president of Semper Fi society, I'm the regimental commander, and I also work in Cocke Hall.
 And so, I have a job here, I have a job on the regimental side, and then I'm the president of Semper Fi Society.
 I envision a resume in my head at all times.
 And it's just something that I can always put down on it is that I was able to juggle three things as a regimental commander.
 And so, if you ever feel uncomfortable, or that you can't do something like that, just try it out to begin with and if it gets too hectic, then maybe you can start to lessen your load.
 But don't ever think that there are too many things on your plate until you feel that there are too many things in your plate.
 Don't over assume before you get into different roles because whenever I looked at what I was doing this coming year, I definitely reconsidered maybe not having a job and not testing it out, but then I tried it out and I was able to get a lot done within that time that I was working shifts that doesn't just pertain to the gym.
 So, there are a lot of things that you can do.
 And it's just managing your, your time schedule and doing things like that to work within this, this load that you're putting on yourself.
 But if you don't give yourself a load on your shoulders, and you have time to take naps throughout the day, and you have time to just do what you find yourself bored throughout the day, then you need to find something to do at VMI because it offers so much.

 ROY: Yeah, I forget who said it, but some famous person says the struggle is the path.